MEI Academy

 MEI Academy (abbreviated as MEI) is a study abroad organization that specializes in experiential learning, academic coursework, and educational travel.
 Founded in 1997 by Joe and Rita Mei, the company aims to offer a global high school experience.
-Thousands of students have graduated from MEI programs.

 Programs

 MEI operates over study abroad programs across six continents: Asia, Europe, South America, North America, Africa, and Australia.
 All programs are designed for high school and gap year students, and are organized by a summer term throughout Europe, Tanzania and Costa Rica, a Fall semester that travels through Europe, and a Spring semester that travels through Asia.
 The Summer term programs are typically between 4–6 weeks in duration, and offer 1 or 2 high school credits.
 The Semesters are much longer but offer 3 high school credits.
 The Fall semester is 70 days, where the Spring Semester is 50 days in total travel time.
 Important to nots is that there is also 2 weeks of foundation classes that are conducted online, and then 2 weeks of final exams and project presentations after the return home.